 Do not have your hair done by a "kitchen" cosmetologist.
-A "kitchen" cosmetologist is one who is not licensed and inspected by the Cosmetology Commission.
-This cosmetologist is most likely not following any sanitation or safety procedures.
+A "kitchen" cosmetologist is someone who is not licensed and inspected by the Cosmetology Commission.
+This person is most likely not following any sanitation or safety procedures.
 You are risking your health and well-being by having any services done by an unlicensed person.
 Ask to see the person's license and their salon license.
 Persons can have salons in their homes, but they must be licensed and inspected.

 back to top

-If you love artificially long nails, be careful.
 Beware of the illegal use of Methyl Methacrylate Monomers (MMA) to create nail extensions.
 Liquid MMA is considered by the Food and Drug Administration (FDA) "to be a poisonous and deleterious substance" and is considered too dangerous for use in the nail industry.
 Consumer complaints range from skin allergies and respiratory problems to permanent loss of the nail plate and permanent loss of sensation in the finger tips.
 How can you tell it is being used?
 There are three simple things to watch for:

 - an unusually powerful, sweet odor which doesn't smell like other acrylic liquids